-The University is not under any obligation to use any specific medium technology or device to provide evidence to the parties for inspection and review and shall have the sole discretion in terms of determining format and any restrictions or limitations on access.
+The University is not under any obligation to use any specific medium, technology or device to provide evidence to the parties for inspection and review and shall have the sole discretion in terms of determining format and any restrictions or limitations on access.

-Once the evidence is sent to the parties, each party will have ten (10) business days to inspect and review the evidence and submit a written response via email to the investigator.
+Once the evidence is sent to the parties, each party will have ten (10) business days to inspect and review the evidence and submit a writ en response, via email, to the investigator.
 A party is not required to submit a response to the investigator should he or she choose not to do so.
 If a party is unable to use email to provide a response, the party should contact the investigator immediately so alternative arrangements can be made.

-If a party cannot submit a response within the ten (10) business days, he or she must contact the investigator immediately and it will be up to the investigator to determine whether or not to grant a one-time extension for the party to submit a response.
-If the investigator has not heard from a party about any need for reasonable delay the investigator will not be required to accept a submission past ten (10) business days.
+If a party cannot submit a response within the ten (10) business days, he or she must contact the investigator immediately, and it will be up to the investigator to determine whether or not to grant a one-time extension for the party to submit a response.
+If the investigator has not heard from a party about any need for reasonable delay, the investigator will not be required to accept a submission past ten (10) business days.

-The University will provide copies of each party's written response to all other parties and their advisors.
-Should a party not provide a written response or if the time frame has been delayed at the reasonable one-time request of a party the other parties will be notified of such.
+The University will provide copies of each party's writ en response to all other parties and their advisors.
+Should a party not provide a writ en response, or if the time frame has been delayed at the reasonable one-time request of a party, the other parties will be notified of such.

-The investigator will consider the parties' written responses if any before completing the Investigation Report.
-The investigator has ten (10) business days to generate a report or alternatively may provide the parties with written notice extending the investigation for ten (10) additional business days and explaining the reason for the extension.
+The investigator will consider the parties' writ en responses, if any, before completing the Investigation Report.
+The investigator has ten (10) business days to generate a report or, alternatively, may provide the parties with writ en notice extending the investigation for ten (10) additional business days and explaining the reason for the extension.

-Any evidence subject to inspection and review will be available at any hearing including for purposes of cross-examination.
+Any evidence subject to inspection and review will be available at any hearing, including for purposes of cross-examination.